BAODAU/foam/self-esteem.md

 ### homework
 Sometimes, looking back over my life, I can hardly believe that at one time I was too afraid to make the move I wanted to.
 There are a lot of cute girls that I want to talk to but for some reason I am scared of talking to them.
 One time I was so scared of looking into a girl's eyes that I tried to act cool and acted like I didn't care.
 I didn't accept the fact that I'm not a smooth dude and everything kinda comes awakwardly.
 I am very scared of confrontation.
 I can always muster up the courage to

+### Fuck you mom
+Seriously fuck you and your dysfunctional family.
+When you pretend to love me I can't feel it.
+You are only using me as a prop for your incessant flexing with your peasant friends.
+You are a spineless pathetic human being who didn't once stand up for herself that you had to resort to all kind of fucked up manipulation just to get what you want.
+Look at your fucking career mom.
+You making $200 being able-bodied over your 30 year career.
+You go home lying down for an hour before taking shower and you stink anyway.
+You suck.
+You suck.
+You suck the joy out of your own life and others.
+But that's not the worst part of you.
+You make me feel like a fucking victim.
+I blame you for instilling slave mentality on me.
+I will grow out of it.

+You emasculated me by making me unplug your stinky armpit.
+You are a fucking weirdo.
+It could have been our bond time but dude seriously get professional help.
+How do you even have the fucking audacity to bring up your trashed $200 salary like you are proud of it or some shit.
+You had a whole life figuring it out and you still ended up a fucking loser.

+That's who you are mom.
+I will do everything I could so I won't be like you.
+I will do everything I could so your pathetic slave mentality won't be passed on to my offspring.

+I can't fucking respect you knowing you were neurotic as fuck.
+Your jokes have always been safe.
+You didn't do any fucked up shit to me, sure.
+But your gradual self-harm leaks off to every other aspect of your life.

+You taught me to respect authority.
+Yet you don't respect yourself enough to become a better human being.
+You have beef with everyone.
+You don't believe in your ideals enough that you have to attack everyone else's to believe them.
+You are the Christianity's equivalent of human relationship.
+You are obnoxious, hiding behind a greater good facade to hide yourself.
+WHO THE FUCK ARE YOU WOMAN?
+HAVE YOU EVEN FOUND YOURSELF YET?